victorvalle/lexicon-site-1/src/pages/docs/patterns/Forms/forms.md

 ## Sections

 Sections help users to fill a form by chunking the form is smaller pieces.
 A form section is identified with an [accordion](./panel.html).
 There is no limitation in the number of accordions to use.

-TODO: Review: In case you need to use a subsection use header X

 ## Fields’ order